Inflowmatix/data_logger/README.md

         {RelationalDBDestination, %{host: "localhost", user: "inflowmatix", password: "secret", send_async: true}}
       ]

-Now every chunk of data logged with that `prefix` will be send in its own supervised process.
+Now every chunk of data logged with that `topic` will be send in its own supervised process.
 The `DataLogger.Destination` behaviour implementation can define `on_error/4` or/and `on_success/4`
 callbacks so the result can be handled.